maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Variations:

-Apple Business BASIC has the similarly-named `SUB$`, but this is short for "substitute", not "substring".
+Apple Business BASIC has the similar-looking `SUB$`, but this is short for "substitute", not "substring".
 This performs replacement of one portion of a string with another, which is useful in a system with MID/LEFT/RIGHT where this operation can be complex.
 For instance, `SUB$("Hello!", "XX", 2)` produces HXXlo!
 RetroBASIC does not support this variation, but it can be accomplished using string slicing.

+Wang BASIC from the 2200 uses `STR`, with no `$`, as the equivalent of `MID$`.
+This is also used in the dialect used in the game Survival from the January 1982 issue of Creative Computing, which appears to be an S-100 port of Wang BASIC.
+This variation is not (currently) supported in RetroBASIC.

 #### Variations: